AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 **Enhancements**
 This release includes the following enhancements:
 *   A new modern PDF viewer is now available for an improved preview of the PDF assets.
 *   You can now choose to enable or disable asset sourcing notifications.
-Navigate to [!UICONTROL General Settings] and then enable or disable [!UICONTROL `Notify Administrator of asset contribution`].
+Navigate to [!UICONTROL General Settings] and then enable or disable [!UICONTROL `Notify Administrator of Asset Contribution`].
 *   An unauthorized user cannot request access to the Brand Portal.
 The access request needs to go through Administrator only.
 *   The organizations that are provisioned for Brand Portal are visible on the profile picker list.